 Prepping The Vintage Armchair For Painting

-Obviously the upholstery had to be removed from the vintage armchair with all of 999,000 staples.
+Obviously, the upholstery had to be removed from the vintage armchair with all of 999,000 staples.
 I swear!
-Well guess what?
+Well, guess what?
 I left about 1,000 in there.
 Needle nose pliers and a paint scrapper probably wasn’t the best tools to use.
 Hey, I don’t do upholstery work often so I use what I got.
 Here are the proper tools for the job.

 Cleaning The wood Before Painting

 After removing the upholstery fabric and exposing the wood, I started the makeover with cleaning the wood first.
 I used a mixture of water and White Lighting (cleaner) and wipe over the wood surface several times to make sure I removed all the dirt and leftover time.
 It was really dirty!
-Afterwards I wiped down the wood on the vintage armchair with clear water and a soft cloth.
+Afterward, I wiped down the wood on the vintage armchair with clear water and a soft cloth.
 This was done to remove any residual cleaner that was left on the surface.
 This is an important step that should not be missed.
 Any cleaner left on the surface could cause the paint to not adhere properly.

 Adding Color To The Vintage Armchair